 A leave of absence (LOA) is a temporary interruption in a student's program of study and refers to the specific time period during a program when a student is not in attendance.
-The Financial Aid Office will work closely with the Academic offices to ensure the student has followed the college's policy for requesting an (Academic) LOA.
-All requests for LOAs for Return of Title IV purposes must be submitted to the Financial Aid
+The financial aid office will work closely with the academic offices to ensure the student has followed the college's policy for requesting an (Academic) LOA.
+All requests for LOAs for Return of Title IV purposes must be submitted to the financial aid office on the Financial Aid Leave of Absence Form.

-Office by the student in writing, signed and dated, and must include the reason for the student's request.
 Students must apply for a LOA in advance unless unforeseen circumstances prevent the student from doing so; i.e., a medical emergency, death in the family, etc.

-In order for the Financial Aid Office to grant an approved LOA:
+In order for the financial aid office to grant an approved LOA:

-- The student must follow the college's policy in requesting a LOA and be approved; - There must be a reasonable expectation that the student will return from the LOA; - The student must provide written confirmation of the date of return from the LOA; - WC may not assess the student any additional institutional charges, the student's need may not increase, and the student may not gain eligibility for additional Title IV funds; - The LOA may be granted up to 60 days. - If the student is a Title IV loan recipient, WC must explain to the student, prior to granting the LOA, the effects that the student's failure to return from a LOA may have on the repayment terms and expiration of the student's grace period; - The student must be in good academic standing; - The student must have completed at least one full term of enrollment at WC; - The student must be enrolled at least half-time.
+- The student must follow the college's policy in requesting a LOA and be approved; - The student must complete the Financial Aid LOA form indicating the date of return to Williamson College; - There must be a reasonable expectation that the student will return from the LOA; - WC may not assess the student any additional institutional charges, the student's need may not increase, and the student may not gain eligibility for additional Title IV funds; - The LOA may be granted up to 60 days; - If the student is a Title IV loan recipient, WC must explain to the student, prior to granting the LOA, the effects that the student's failure to return from a LOA may have on the repayment terms and expiration of the student's grace period; - The student must be in good academic standing; - The student must have completed at least one full term of enrollment at WC; - The student must be enrolled at least half-time.